taofeeklanre/Docker-Project-1/README.md

 27. Develop a build script to automate Docker image creation.

 28. Make the Script Executable
+# make shell script executable in powershell: (Used powershell-Run Administrator)
+Set-ExecutionPolicy -ExecutionPolicy Unrestricted

 29. Modify script permissions to make it executable.

 30. Build the Docker Image
+# To build image using script use this command
+.\build_image.ps1
 31. Execute the build script to create your Docker image.

 32. Install the AWS Command Line CLI